Luka-R-Lukacevic/prosperity2/README.md

 </details>
 Our inputs here were prices–we found that generating trades over the predictor timeseries was sufficient due to the high correlation–volume percentage (percent of volume limit on the orderbook at each iteration), and spread (the average spread, cost of each trade), with a target of maximizing pnl.
 Using this dp algorithm, we generated a string of trades for each symbol, with `'b'` or `'s'` at each index representing the action at each timestamp.
 Using this algorithm, we achieved an algo pnl of 2.1 million seashells–the highest over all teams in this round!
 This brought us to a final overall standing of second place.

 </details>

-[^1]: in the discord, we saw many teams using linear regression on past prices for this, likely inspired by [last year's second place submission](https://github.com/ShubhamAnandJain/IMC-Prosperity-2023-Stanford-Cardinal) 🌲. imho this was a bit silly! doing a linear regression in price space is really just a slightly worse way of performing an average, and you get high multicollinearity since each previous price is highly correlated with its neighbors, and you can really easily overfit (for example, if prices in your data slowly trended up, your learned LR coefficients can add up to be >1, meaning that your algo will bias towards buying, which might be spurious)
-[^2]: more specifically, we identified two participants in this market: a market making bot with order sizes quite uniform between 20 and 30, and a small bot that would occasionally cross fair with sizes uniform between 1 and 5.
-[^3]: this was very very likely overfit, but the magnitude was so small that it didn't really make a difference in our pnl at all
-[^4]: the south archipelago, where the ducks purportedly live
-[^5]: a lot of our efforts here can be found in [this notebook](https://github.com/ericcccsliu/imc-prosperity-2/blob/main/round2/eric-research.ipynb)
-[^6]: this conviction was strengthened by the fact that the sunlight, humidity data changed very gradually over very long timeframes–even if we could monetize this data, we'd only be able to monetize changes only a couple times each round, which didn't really seem to fit in this higher-frequency trading paradigm
-[^7]: our backtests here occasionally incurred a bit of lookahead bias, as for most experiments we kept the mean value constant, which was calculated over the same data. we were aware of this, and decided that since the mean didn't really move around too much across days, the effect of this would be minimal (and not worth adjusting our backtester to correct for)
+For the open-source tools we want to again give credit to [Jasper van Merle](https://github.com/jmerle).
+For this write up we directed ourselves to the excellent report by the second place finish of [linear utility](https://github.com/ericcccsliu/imc-prosperity-2).